HWaymentSteele/NMR_scripts/README.md

 `max(error from duplicates, error from spectrum noise)`

+for each peak analyzed.
 These scripts were created to do this analysis using output from PINT.

 Workflow: